 Mark is a Deputy District Judge.
 He is also an accredited mediator with experience of conducting mediations in a wide range of disputes.

-Mark is also qualified to accept instructions directly from members of the public in all property related matters within his specialist practice areas.
+Mark also accepts instructions directly from members of the public in all property related matters within his specialist practice areas.

 If you would like more information about Mark’s practice, please contact his clerks or call +44 (0)20 7405 6114.